 Mandarin is the official language in China but the country is full of a variety of dialects and minority languages.
 Prior to moving, I had a basic knowledge of Mandarin, but in hindsight, it wasn’t enough for everyday life.
 During my first couple of months here, I have occasionally been criticised; a typical “Why is your Chinese so bad?” response along with a disgusted look.
 I resort to replying in Cantonese or Hakka instead as it is also Chinese.

 The majority of the locals and the ones I’ve befriended are understanding plus willing to help me improve, taking the time to explain things I don’t understand.
-My Mandarin has improved drastically.
+My Mandarin has improved drastically (now at a professional working level if I say so myself).
+I’ve also picked up the North-Eastern dialect too.
 If they need help with their English, I’m always here to help them.
-I’m continuously trying to increase my range of vocabulary as well as to speak more fluently.
+I’m continuously increasing my range of vocabulary as well as speaking more like a native.

 I had spent one summer in the Guangdong province where I had only spoken Cantonese and Hakka.
 It had felt like home; I had felt more like “me”.